For community and faith-based organizations

 Our community and faith-based organizations continue to serve King County residents most impacted in these difficult times.
 This page offers resources and tools for organizations, faith and cultural leaders to engage with the communities they serve, including people who are unsheltered, communities with limited English proficiency, people who are undocumented, LGBTQ and BIPOC communities, as well as frontline workers.

-- COVID-19 information for religious and faith-based organizations
+- Frequently asked questions for religious and faith-based organizations

 - Face protection for housing and shelter staff working in close contact with people with confirmed or suspected COVID-19 infection